Try @eslint-react/kit@beta

 }

-// ✅ Spread before sorting
+// Recommended: Spread into a new array before sorting

 function Component() {